AMontgomerie/AMontgomerie.github.io/_posts/2020-08-18-genre_classification.md

 For comparison I also collected another dataset of top level genres like classical, rock, and folk.
 This dataset is smaller, at only about forty thousand examples, and contains only ten classes.

 After collecting track data from artists for all of the subgenres and downloading track samples for them, I converted the samples from mp3 files to mel-spectrogram pngs.
+A spectrogram is a visual representation of sound frequencies over time.
+Usually the Y-axis is decibels and the X-axis is time.
+Mel-spectrograms are a type of spectrogram where the Y-axis uses the [Mel scale](https://en.wikipedia.org/wiki/Mel_scale).
+This means that it has been rescaled to more accurately reflect the ways that humans hear sounds.

-Here's some examples of processed mel-spectrograms:
+Here's some examples of processed mel-spectrograms which I generated:

 ![](/images/techno_spectrogram.png)
 *Techno*